The Crow: Caliber Press

 The Crow first appeared on the back cover of Deadworld #10 (November 1988); James O'Barr provided a back cover to the first comic book Caliber Press published, which contained an advertisement for the upcoming The Crow appearance in Caliber Presents #1.
-(The ads shows The Crow standing with a smoking shotgun in one hand and a samurai sword in the other, with the statement, "For Some Things...There Is No Forgiveness".
-It mentions The Crow appearing in February 1989.)
+The ads shows The Crow standing with a smoking shotgun in one hand and a samurai sword in the other, with the statement, "For Some Things...There Is No Forgiveness".
+It mentions The Crow appearing in February 1989.

-The Crow's first in-story appearance was in Caliber Presents #1 (January 1989), in the story "Inertia", which serves as a prequel to the main series.
+The Crow's first in-story appearance was in Caliber Presents #1 (January 1989), in the story "Inertia", which serves as a prelude to the main series.
 O'Barr again provided a back cover for this issue.

 The character's first limited series was The Crow #1–4 (February–May 1989).
-Four issues, titled "Pain", "Fear", "Irony", and "Despair," take readers through a series of vengeance tales as The Crow cuts and shoots through Tin-Tin, Tom-Tom, Top Dollar, Funboy and T-Bird, the gang members that attacked and killed him and his lover Shelly.
+Four issues, titled "Pain", "Fear", "Irony", and "Despair", take readers through a series of vengeance tales as The Crow cuts and shoots through Tin-Tin, Tom-Tom, Top Dollar, Funboy and T-Bird, the gang members that attacked and killed him and his lover Shelly.

-In A Caliber Christmas (December 1989), Eric reflects back on happier times with Shelly in the story "Atmosphere."
-(In The Crow graphic novel, this story is placed between issues #2 and 3.)
+In A Caliber Christmas (December 1989), Eric reflects back on happier times with Shelly in the story "Atmosphere".
+In The Crow graphic novel, this story is placed between issues #2 and 3.

 Caliber Presents #15 (September 1990) contained a key preview of The Crow #5, titled "Death" which was left unpublished.
 The preview was a story to conclude the original arc.